RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>Description of contributions scores
 <br>count    	 585

-<br>The percentage of 2018 contributions made by Banned accounts  8.38%
+The percentage of 2018 contributions made by Banned accounts  8.38%
 <br>Total banned accounts contributions in 2018 is  789.
 <br>Total banned accounts comments in 2018 is  281.
 <br>The percentage % of 2018 submissions made by Banned accounts  15.3%.
 <br>Total banned accounts submissions in 2018   305

-<br>Top users statistics:
+Top users statistics:
 <br>Fakeposter77 (banned):
 <br>Made only one submission on 11-11-2018.
 <br>This user's contributions got the highest scores.